 Meanwhile within the courtyard, Liu is in the middle of a fight against the Edenian Princess herself: Kitana (also voiced by Grey DeLisle-Griffin).
 She provides a fierce challenge to him, even scoffing at the notion that Raiden chose him as a representative.
 From there, she incorporates her razor-sharp fans into the scuffle, but Kang fends her off and says that he has no intention of hurting her.
 However, she retaliates by using her fans to create a whirlwind and lift him up in order to kick him.
 Fortunately, he’s able to dodge her further attacks before he ultimately throws her to the ground.
 He then stands over her and tells her to yield, especially since he doesn’t like harming worthy adversaries.
 However, he’ll do whatever he has to do in order to ensure Earthrealm’s safety by winning the tournament.
 She then warns him that Outworld’s emperor can’t be beaten and that he’ll ultimately conquer his realm.
 Liu promises to never bow towards the vile ruler before Kitana ultimately yields.
 She then asks Kang why he’s confident towards winning this contest, to which he tells her that he has the one thing that nobody within Outworld has: Hope.
 She then gets genuinely surprised by his response before taking her leave.

 Back in the palace, Shang Tsung, Raiden and Quan Chi are overlooking the whole competition.
 While Shang Tsung commends the Thunder God for how well his chosen warriors have progressed thus far, he also compliments Quan Chi for the imposing figure his NetherRealm representative has become.
 Raiden then tells the fiendish sorcerer that no matter how many combatants get tossed at his chosen fighters, his group will still reach the end of this competition.
 However, Shang Tsung has informed him that several Black Dragon agents have just made their way onto the island and that they’re looking to exterminate the Thunder God’s group.
-Raiden then accuses him of bringing in an outside group in order to disrupt the tournament, yet Shang Tsung simply says that he didn’t so since he would’ve faced the Elder Gods’ wrath for breaking the contest’s rules.
+Raiden then accuses him of bringing in an outside group in order to disrupt the tournament, yet Shang Tsung simply says that he didn’t do so since he would’ve faced the Elder Gods’ wrath for breaking the contest’s rules.
 From there, the Black Dragon agents proceed to make some progress on the island.

 Over with Johnny, he’s recovered from his recent fight.
 Suddenly, he’s met by Sonya as he essentially tells her how he’s starting to believe that he’s not at a movie shoot, especially since he fought someone that he can’t properly explain.
 Thankfully, she believes him and says that she can help him escape, as long as they stay together and find a place to hide before they properly learn what they’re going up against.
-Liu then comes in and tells them that things are only to get worse.
+Liu then comes in and tells them that things are only going to get worse.
 However, Cage says that he’s not a stunt man before he wraps his arm around Lt.
 Blade and tells her that they should flee.
 Suddenly, she swiftly kicks him in his crotch and tells him not to touch her without her permission.
 She then learns from Kang that he knows where they are, but he tells her that they’ll need to the set up camp since nighttime is approaching.
 Suddenly, they hear a blood-curling scream in the distance as the group proceeds to investigate.

 They soon discover that Scorpion has slaughtered a group of Black Dragon agents.
 While Liu and Sonya are both eager to fight Hanzo, Johnny steps in to ease the tension.
 Lt.
 Blade then recognizes the recently-maimed agents and the group that they worked for, while Kang says that they have to engage when Mortal Kombat gets declared.
 Thankfully, Johnny learns that neither his comrades or Hasashi actually did so and thus, he’s able to make peace between both sides.